tek/proteome.nvim/README.md

 applied to the current working tree.
 `q` closes the tab.

+`ProHistoryFileBrowse` is a variant of the above that operates on a single file, either the current buffer's or the specified argument, if any.
+Only diffs for that file are shown, and when selecting a commit, only a checkout of the file from that commit is done, followed by a new commit.

 ## Unite

 The [three commands](#commands) described before can be called with arguments